livepeer/docs/docs/delegators/how-to-guides/bridge-lpt.md

     - We are looking into options to remove this step.
 If it seems complex, we recommend swapping to ETH via [Uniswap](https://app.uniswap.org/#/swap?chain=arbitrum) and then transferring the ETH from L2 to L1 instead.
 - Next, click on the arrow below the amount input.
 The button will switch from "Deposit" to "Withdraw"
 - Click on "Token" -> "View Token Lists" -> enable "Arbed CMC List" and click on "View Tokens" again.
 You should now be able to choose LPT in the list.
-- After you sent the withdraw tx, you need to wait ~1 week until you can claim your LPT on L1.
+- After you've sent the withdraw tx, you need to wait ~1 week until you can claim your LPT on L1.
 You'll see the countdown below.
-Once the confirmation period is over, you can click "Claim" (you need to be connected to mainnet for that).
+Once the confirmation period is over, you can connect to the Ethereum mainnet and click "Claim" to withdraw your LPT on L1.